 We took a number of steps to ensure a high degree of anonymity of individual allocations.
 Only the participant knew the cup she chose in her mind.
 Participants made their choices in complete privacy.
 Cups had lids which prevented anyone, including researchers, from linking a given allocation with a given participant.
-Finally, the one researcher who counted the coins and made the final payments did so behind a screen which prevented him or her from seeing any of the participants (see ESM).
+Finally, the researcher who counted the coins and made the final payments did so behind a screen, which prevented him or her from seeing any of the participants (see ESM).

 We performed these experiments with 223 individuals in eight diverse populations.
 All groups were sedentary and engaged in wage work, farming, fishing, or herding.
-Table 1 provides the location, environment, economic base, size of in-group, and sampling information for each population, as well as averages for key variables.
+Table 1 provides the location, environment, economic base, size of ingroup, and sampling information for each population, as well as averages for key variables.
+We knew in advance that many of the subjects would be illiterate and would not be able to read descriptions of the research and sign consent forms.
+So in place of this, at the start of each session, the participants were read a simple description of what would happen, and told that if at any point they became uncomfortable with any aspect of the games they were being asked to play they were free to leave at any time.
+The study protocol was approved by the Arizona State University Institutional Review Board.

 We compare the two hypotheses using multiple measures of both material security and pathogen stress.
 Material security is measured at both the local and national levels.
-At the national level, we used the World Bank's indicator of government effectiveness, which assesses the quality of public services including schools, roads, and healthcare (government effectiveness).
+At the national level, we used the World Bank's indicator of government effectiveness, which assesses the quality of public services, including schools, roads, and healthcare (government effectiveness).
 At the local or community level, we used the average of individual responses to a four-question scale about participant anxiety over obtaining sufficient food for their household at various time scales (1 month to 5 years, food security).
-The community- and national-level variables encompass two important elements of material security, and are highly correlated (r = 0.87).
+The community- and national-level variables encompass two important elements of material security, and are highly correlated (r=0.87).
 The results we discuss are robust to different measures of material security (Table S8-9).